 I went to the agora and asked the villagers where he lived.
 Some knew him -- and they did not find him a fair man of business -- yet told me where I might find his home.
 I lost my way wandering the unfamiliar streets, having not walked those streets since I was a child.
 I found his residence, and...confirmed his family.
 He, a wealthy merchant; yet. they did not know his business affairs; and sweetly, they asked if I wished to wait for his return.
 I did not take the offer.

-I gave his youngest child with the most familiar eyes a coin and asked him to make sacrifice to you.
-He said that he would do so, and I hope you received it well.
+I gave his youngest child with the most familiar eyes a coin and asked her to make sacrifice to you.
+She said that she would do so, and I had hoped you did receive it well.
 Yet, I swore to never set foot on land again beyond the length of port-to-agora.
 And, I swore I would someday seek your vengeance, for my lover was not only a thief unto me, but a gambler of his most precious commodity!

 I hated Nyx and her false promises with each death of light.
 I seethed in my hatred, too; swore at the paucity of my net and its frequent shredding upon the rocks -- and I cursed the sea nymphs for their cruel jokes.
 Some nights ago, I prayed to Poseidon to capsize my lover’s vessel -- for I was sure he still visited the port for a richer one than mine.
 I feared to rest, for Oizys might haunt my sleep.
 And, this evening, when I thought to plummet into the depths where the nymphs circled my tired vessel and stole what little bounty I could catch, Pasithea wrapped her arms about my waste and begged me to seek my warm tent -- to leave my net frayed -- and escape the shivering rain and the gnashing teeth of nymphs about my vessel.